-The United States Federal Reserve hit pause on its plan to gradually withdraw monetary support for the economy, prompted in part by growing concerns about the trade war between China and the United States as well as the worrying global macro picture, offering an opportunity for Gulf Cooperation Council (GCC) countries to also ease credit conditions in the face of debt financing needs burdens, low oil prices, and subdued growth expectations.
+The United States Federal Reserve hit pause on its plan to gradually withdraw monetary support for the economy, prompted in part by growing concerns about the trade war between China and the US as well as the worrying global macro picture, offering an opportunity for Gulf Cooperation Council (GCC) countries to also ease credit conditions in the face of debt financing needs burdens, low oil prices, and subdued growth expectations.

-Five GCC nations peg their currency to the U.S. dollar (Kuwait pegs to a basket of currencies), insulating them from wild currency swings while limiting their ability to conduct independent monetary policy – their central banks’ monetary policies have to move in lock-step with the Fed.
+Five GCC nations peg their currency to the US dollar (Kuwait pegs to a basket of currencies), insulating them from wild currency swings while limiting their ability to conduct independent monetary policy – their central banks’ monetary policies have to move in lock-step with the Fed.

 The GCC is a political and economic bloc made up of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
-When the Fed’s policymaking body, the Federal Open Market Committee (FOMC), raised rates, most GCC central banks followed the U.S. central bank’s move by also reducing target interest rates.
+When the Fed’s policymaking body, the Federal Open Market Committee (FOMC), raised rates, most GCC central banks followed the US central bank’s move by also reducing target interest rates.
 Saudi Arabia, Bahrain, and Qatar lowered their official lending rates, while deposit rates were dropped in the UAE and Kuwait.

 This fixed currency regime protects them against undue fluctuations in their exchange rate while easing sovereign borrowing conditions for countries with weaker macroeconomic fundamentals – such as Bahrain and Oman.

 Non-oil Sector A Bright Spot In GCC Economic Outlook

 Economic growth in the region is not expected to be much faster compared to 2018, held back by lower oil prices, limits on oil production, and slowing global growth.